GoogleCloudPlatform/pgadapter/local-postgresql-copy/README.md

 ## Connecting to the containers

-The `docker compose` file starts two containers:
+The `docker compose` file starts two containers (you may need to change the container names in the docker-compose.yml file if you already have containers with conflicting names):
-1. `pgadapter`: This container by default exposes its PostgreSQL port on local port 9001.
+1. `pgadapter`: This container by default exposes its PostgreSQL port on local port 9031.
-2. `postgres`: This container by default exposes its PostgreSQL port on local port 9002.
+2. `postgres`: This container by default exposes its PostgreSQL port on local port 9032.

 You can change these ports in the `.env` file if they clash with anything you have running on your local machine.
 You can also remove the port mapping in the `docker-compose.yml` file if you do not